Antisemitism during the Gaza war: Controversies

+The distinction between antisemitism — hostility, prejudice, or discrimination against Jews — and anti-Zionism — opposition to Zionism— has been a matter of debate in the US.
+Some pro-Israel organizations in North America, such as the Heritage Foundation, the Anti-Defamation League, Canary Mission, and Betar, have been accused of seeking to blur the distinction and have characterized protests against the war and genocide as antisemitic.
+Critics of these characterizations—including scholars, journalists, and activists—have described them as exploiting the accusation of antisemitism to silence criticism of Israel.
+During the Gaza war, in response to the protests, some US universities have adopted definitions of antisemitism, such as the IHRA definition, that critics say conflate anti-Zionism or criticism of Israel with antisemitism.

-In 2025, the advocacy group StopAntisemitism has characterized Ms. Rachel as antisemitic and asked US attorney general Pam Bondi to investigate whether she is "being funded by a foreign party to push anti-Israel propaganda to skew public opinion."
+In 2025, the pro-Israel advocacy group StopAntisemitism has characterized Ms. Rachel as antisemitic and asked US attorney general Pam Bondi to investigate whether she is "being funded by a foreign party to push anti-Israel propaganda to skew public opinion."
 Ms. Rachel has called this accusation "absurd" and "patently false."

 During the 2025 New York City mayoral election, critics of Zohran Mamadani characterized him as antisemitic, characterizations that have been strongly denied by Mamdani and his Jewish supporters.
 Following his victory in the election, the ADL announced a 'Mamdani Monitor' to "track and monitor Mamdani administration policies and appointments" with regard to matters it says "impact Jewish community safety and security."
+Prominent members of the Jewish communities of New York have asked Mamdani to tone down his comments about Israel so as not to inflame antisemitic violence and the Governor of the state of New York has suggested that should focus his attention on New York City rather than Israel.